Barolina/django-angular-demo/README.md

 # django-angular-demo
-Simple Project with Django and Angular2 working
+Simple Project with Django and Angular2 working inside a Docker container

-First to start it's important to say that the best way to make Django and Angular2 work toghether is to serve the angular app as static resource in the web server and the django app with the wsgi engine.
-In a UNIX environment a good solution would be use `nginx` as web server and `uWSGI` or `gunicorn` for the django part.

-This example is a way to use the django embedded web server to play with both.

 ## Installation

+### Docker

+Install Docker and start it

 ### Django side